sysagnostic/website/content/english/blog/isolating-postgres-instances-p2.md

 - scheduling
 - postgresql
 ---
-Having looked at the general resource limit settings in [Part 1](/blog/isolating-postgres-instances-p1), let's put them to use by configuring isolation of resource consumption for PostgreSQL via systemd.
+In [Part 1](/blog/isolating-postgres-instances-p1) we have looked at some core systemd concepts, and general resource limit settings in Linux.
+Let's put all of that to use by configuring isolation of resource consumption for PostgreSQL via systemd.

-## Configuring resource consumption isolation of PostgreSQL instances via systemd
+# Configuring resource consumption isolation of PostgreSQL instances via systemd

 We will take a look at how service units can be set up, and what unit file parameters may be used for resource control purposes.

-### Setting up systemd service units for PostgreSQL instances
+## Setting up systemd service units for PostgreSQL instances
 Most Linux distributions have a default PostgreSQL service unit (like `postgresql.service`), for a simple setup, with a single PostgreSQL server instance.
 The example unit file was copied from SuSE Linux distribution, but of course it can be slightly different on each distribution:

     root@sysagnostic:~ # systemctl cat postgresql.service